wildmountainfarms/solarthing/README.md

 * Create a PacketHandler that saves json data to a file location that can be easily accessed using a Apache web server
 * Add better logging with timestamps
 * Make Grafana easy to use by supporting InfluxDB as a database
+* Add a basic file for a systemd service
+* Stop requiring command line parameters and have option to use all JSON configs

 ### [History](docs/history.md)